Punggol: Recreational facilities

-One Punggol was announced in 2018 as Punggol Town Hub, it will be an integrated community facility like Our Tampines Hub.
+One Punggol was announced in 2018 as Punggol Town Hub, it is an integrated community facility like Our Tampines Hub.
 The development took its present name in 2021.
-The Punggol Town Hub is expected to be completed by mid-2022.
-It includes Punggol Regional Library, a Community Club and a new hawker centre.
+The Punggol Town Hub was completed at the end of 2023 and it is right next to the LRT station Sam Kee, connected by an overhead bridge.
+It includes Punggol Regional Library, a Community Club and a Hawker Centre which is all opened and a blood donation centre.